inkline/inkline.io/src/pages/docs/utilities/sizing.md

 ---
-title: Sizing Utilities - Inkline
+title: Utilities - Sizing - Inkline
 description: Make an element as wide or as tall as you need using width and height utilities.
 ---